eddLai/Exoskeleton-Control-Note/mocap+emg standing and walking sim.md

 		3. [ ] into Scone controller parameters like tension and length, possible?
 	4. `_q.sto` Scone mimic measure
 		1. Training is Scone
-		2. Meaning of the muscle .activation in scone
-		3. Transform the Real EMG to muscle activation
 2. Validation by collect a new data